Thomas Urquhart (Canadian politician): Career

 While he was mayor, he always guarded against encroachments of corporations to destroy the city’s sovereignty over its own streets.
-During that time, many applications were made by electric railway companies for franchises in adjoining municipalities, and it was feared the Toronto Street Railway Co. would acquire a perpetual franchise in Toronto.
-He watched every move made and succeeded in keeping Toronto free of entanglements.
+During that time, electric railway (streetcar) companies applied many times for franchises (operating monopolies) in adjoining municipalities, and it was feared the Toronto Street Railway Co. would acquire a perpetual franchise in Toronto.
+As mayor, he kept Toronto free of such entanglements.

 He attended the first meeting in Berlin (now Kitchener) regarding the proposals to establish the hydroelectric system, and he also advocated public ownership of telephones.
 The Great Toronto fire of 1904 occurred during his time as mayor.